artsy/artsy.github.io/_posts/2019-01-28-from-tslint-to-eslint.md

 <img width="698" alt="eslint displaying graphql error in VSCode IDE" src="https://user-images.githubusercontent.com/236943/51884366-d380ff80-233b-11e9-8128-6c39e210dd31.png">

-Now ESLint will be able to show you right where your GraphQL error is from within VSCode.
+Now ESLint will show you right where your GraphQL error is from within VSCode.
 Pretty sweet.

 Be sure to read [The future of TypeScript on ESLint][ts-on-eslint] for more details.